sonic-net/SONiC/doc/mgmt/Certificate_Management.md

   - Display CRL
   - Create new security profile
   - Delete security profile
-  - Associate a certificate and private key file with a security-profile
+  - Associate a certificate, private key file and CA trust-store with a security-profile
-  - Apply security profile to service
-  - Remove association of security profile with service
   - Have "CA mode" where switch generates CA certificate and can then sign certificates for other switches
   - Have option to specify CA server to have your CSR signed by it